 This is the capstone course for the program and requires the student to integrate and apply all dental concepts from earlier coursework in the clinical setting.
 It involves rotated extramural clinical office experience in the dental community where students actively participate in the operation of the dental practice as dental assistants in training.
 The online component of the course introduces a student to job search strategies and preparation of personal resumes and cover and follow-up letters.
-Interview techniques are also incorporated.
 This course is offered in hybrid format having both on-line and on-site requirements.